ROOPASARAGEORGE/Edubridge/Project/README.md

-This folder contains projects using various softwares learned during the course.
+This folder contains projects done using various softwares learned during the course.